mia-platform-marketplace/Node.js-Custom-Plugin-Mongo-Example/README.md

 curl <YOUR_PROJECT_HOST>/mongo/greetings?from=foo
 ```

-the message that you should see should be:
+the message that you see should be:

 ```json
 {"from":"foo","to":"bar","type":"hello"}
 ```

 Congratulations!
-You have successfully learnt how to use our Node.js Hello-World Example on the DevOps Console!
+You have successfully learnt how to use our Node.js Custom Plugin with Mongo Example on the DevOps Console!